Physician Assistant Studies (MS): Program Overview

 - Possess emotional stability to function under stress and adapt to rapidly changing environments inherent to the classroom and practice settings

-- Demonstrate concern for others, integrity, accountability, interest and motivation are necessary personal qualities
+- Demonstration of concern for others, integrity, accountability, interest and motivation are necessary personal qualities

 - Demonstrate intent and desire to follow the Rush University and Physician Assistant code of ethics

 The technical standards delineated above must be met with or without accommodation.
-Students who, after review of the technical standards, determine they require accommodation to fully engage in the program, should contact the Office of Student Disability Services at (www.rushu.rush.edu/office-student-disability-services) to confidentially discuss their accommodations needs.
+Students who, after review of the technical standards, determine they require accommodation to fully engage in the program, should contact the Office of Student Accessibility Services at (www.rushu.rush.edu/office-student-accessibility -services) to confidentially discuss their accommodations needs.
 Given the clinical nature of our programs, time may be needed to implement accommodations.
 Accommodations are never retroactive; therefore, timely requests are essential and encouraged.